cristisulighetean/sample-java-app/README.md

 ## DevSecOps to implement

-1. Signing of commits
+1. Implementing DAST & IAST
-2. Implementing DAST & IAST
+2. Signing of the artifacts
-3. Signing of the artifacts
+3. Create some artifacts
 4. Scanning of the artifacts
    1. Terraform code
    2. Ansible playbooks